 Note: Values above 500 are considered Beyond the AQI.
 Follow recommendations for the "Hazardous category."
 Additional information on reducing exposure to extremely high levels of particle pollution is available here.

-A similar calculation is used to report ozone.
-The only difference is that an 8-hour average is used.
-Learn more about ozone
+A similar weighted calculation is used to report current ozone trends.
+Learn more about ozone.

 - Days when the AQI was over moderate for PM2.5 since 1999, when PM2.5 monitoring began shortly after new national health standards were established.
 (Spokane Clean Air has been measuring for larger particles since the standards were established in 1971.)
 A daily AQI for PM2.5 over 100 is an exceedance of the health-based, national ambient air quality standard.